 A high proportion of individuals newly arrived in Canada may be susceptible to vaccine preventable diseases because of a lack of effective immunization programs in their country of origin.
 Immunization of persons new to Canada is often challenging because:

 New immigrants, refugees and internationally adopted children may lack immunizations and immunization records.
 Vaccination should only be considered valid if there is written documentation of administration of vaccine at ages and intervals comparable with the Canadian immunization schedule.
 Although the potency of vaccines administered in other countries can generally be assumed to be adequate, immunization schedules vary.
 The age at immunization (for example, 9 months of age for immunization against measles in some countries), the number of doses, and the intervals between doses should be carefully reviewed and compared with Canadian, provincial or territorial recommendations to determine the need for additional doses of vaccines.

 In many countries outside of Canada, mumps and rubella vaccines are in limited use, and measles vaccine alone is given.
 Haemophilus influenzae type b (Hib), hepatitis B (HB), hepatitis A (HA), varicella, pneumococcal conjugate, and meningococcal conjugate vaccines are also in limited use.
 An adult booster of pertussis vaccine is a relatively new recommendation in developed countries.
-Refer to World Health Organization (WHO) information on vaccination schedules in other countries.
+Refer to the World Health Organization (WHO) information on vaccination schedules in other countries.
 Refer to Immunization of Persons with Inadequate Immunization Records in Part 3 for additional information.

-Studies of internationally adopted children have shown that, despite written documentation of adequate immunizations, serologic evidence of protection against diphtheria and tetanus may be lacking.
+Studies of internationally adopted children have shown that, despite written documentation of adequate immunization, serologic evidence of protection against diphtheria and tetanus may be lacking.
 Recommendations regarding an approach to vaccinating these children vary and include: